Sweissekarte/github-pages-with-jekyll/_posts/2019-08-14-My-First-Post.md

 ---
 title: "My second Post"
-date:2019-08-14

-This is my first post and I do not know what to say -- this is awseome stuff
+date: 2019-08-14
 ---
+This is my second post and I do not know what to say -- this is awseome stuff